Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 • copies of contracts for services showing the use of the mark.

-First, the form that you need to fill up and submit before the IPOPHL to comply with the DAU maintenance requirement is accessible from their website.
+The form that you need to fill out and submit before the IPOPHL to comply with the DAU maintenance requirement is accessible from their website.

 From their website, just go to downloadable forms and click under Trademark “Declaration of Actual Use”.